AndyMc3000/ci-ms3-pool-club/README.md

    * The 'Edit League' page should contain a dropdown where an Admin can select a League.
 On clicking a 'Select League' button a form will be populated containing the following data about that League; League Name, League Description, Start Date and End Date.
 An Admin can then edit the League details.
 On clicking a "Edit League' button an Admin can then update a Leagues document in the league collection of a MongoDB database.
 Alternatively an Admin can also click a 'Delete League' button which will delete a League document from the league collection in a MongoDB database.
    * The 'Edit Match' page should contain a dropdown where an Admin can select a Match from the current League.
 On clicking a 'Select Match' button a form will be populated containing the following data about that Match; Date, Referee, Player One, Player On Frames Won, Player Two, Player Two Frames Won.
 An Admin can then edit the infromation contained in those fields.
 On clicking a 'Edit Match' button, they would then update the Match document in the Matches collection on a MongoDB database.
 Alternatively an Admin can also click a 'Delete Match' button which will delete a Match document from the Matches collection in a MongoDB database.

 #### Content Requirements: ####
-* Both Jumbotrons should show images conveying people having fun at a party.
-Appropriate messaging should also be used to convey the key values of Party Chef.
+* The images used on the Homepage Carousel should show people playing pool.
+The images should be colourful and 'exciting', in order to entice new members.
-* The features section on the Homepage should briefly, but completely, convey what the main services are and the the benefits of using them.
+* The 'Why Join' section on the Homepage should briefly, but completely, convey what the benefits are of joining the Club.
-* Menu items should include a photo, a description, and the price per single serving of each item on the menus.
-* Both photo galleries should show quality photos of impressive food layouts (Homepage Gallery) and recent events (Contact page gallery).
-* Homepage should show the most glowing but brief Testimonial quotes along with the customer details.
+* The 'Why Join' section should also contain appropriate images and texts contained within Bootstrap cards to reinforce the 'Why Join' messaging.
+* The 'Our Leagues' section on the Homepage should briefly, but completely, describe what the Club Leagues are and how often they are.
+* This 'Our Leagues' section should also contain Bootstrap cards which contain images, texts, and link buttons which link to the Current League Table page, and the Archived League Tables page.
+* The Contact Us section should include text to describe how the Club can be contacted, and this should be placed above a Contact Form.
+* The 'Visit our Sponsors' scrolling carousel section should contain a selection of attractive sponsor marketing banners, and include links to the external sponsor websites.
+* The Footer section should contain a single CPC logo which also serves as a link to the Homepage.

 ### 3. The Structure Plane ###